-The State Pedagogical Institute will be one of the key partners in the implementation of the International Program for the Support of Global Education called "Increase and Innovation", funded by the European Commission.
+The State Pedagogical Institute will be one of the key partners in the implementation of the International Programme for the Support of Global Education called “Increase and Innovation”, funded by the European Commission.

-Several European Union countries, including Latvia, Malta, Cyprus and Greece, should be involved in the international program Increase and Innovation.
+Several European Union countries, including Latvia, Malta, Cyprus and Greece, should be involved in the international programme Increase and Innovation.

-Currently, there are two main NGO´s offering the volunteering programmes for young people specifically targeted at young people.
+Currently, there are two main NGO’s offering volunteering programmes for young people, specifically targeted at them.

 NGO AIESEC offers volunteering programmes in development countries.
-The development internships are part of the "Global Community Development Program", which is designed for students and fresh graduates.
+The development internships are part of the “Global Community Development Programme”, which is designed for students and recent graduates.
 The aim of the internship is to have a positive impact on society and to help solve the global problems of the world.

 the GLEN programme where young people can apply for the volunteering in development countries.